norskvideo/norsk-studio/README.md

 # Norsk Studio Defaults

-This repository is awaiting a Norsk release and is not usable in its present state.
-==

-To work with it
+To work with this repo

 ```
 npm install --include=dev